 Caite living the dream.
 Charlotte Percle photo.

 Caite: There’s never been a time or a place where I’m not doing something that’s not calculated toward a goal.
 But now, I’m really enjoying every minute of my day, which is new for me.
 I wake up and I’m rested.
 And that energy, my energy, is attracting a lot of good things.
 I literally live this life, my dream - how could I possibly be mad?
 That was a long time coming, and don’t get me wrong, there are bad days, and there are times within the good days where I say negative things to myself, but I’m now able to catch myself and say, don’t be a f*cking loser.
 Even when things are amazing, and I’m saying shitty things about myself, or the scene, I can redirect it more so than I used to.
 That’s why I wanted to start this project.
 I just want to tell the story of how these people, like myself, these obsessive, passionate, driven people, athletes and artists alike, one’s that are on this drive to our dreams - we’re just hardwired differently.
 And that’s more than ok, it’s great.

 To put this story in perspective, The National Institute of Mental Health states that nearly one in five adults in the USA suffer from mental illness.
 That is 51.5 million as of 2019.
 (1)

 In young adults, especially athletes, the statistics are even more astonishing.
 Athletes for Hope report that “33 percent of all college students experience significant symptoms of depression, anxiety or other mental health conditions.
 Among that group, 30 percent seek help.
 But of college athletes with mental health conditions, only 10 percent do.
 Among professional athletes, data shows that up to 35 percent of elite athletes suffer from a mental health crisis which may manifest as stress, eating disorders, burnout, or depression and anxiety.”
 (2)

-If you or anyone you know is struggling with their mental, here are some useful resources below:
+If you or anyone you know is struggling with their mental health, here are some useful resources below: